 • continuation of language study begun at Mount Holyoke, perhaps in an intensive program;

-• coursework in specialized fields that may not be available at MHC or the Five Colleges and are important to a student’s focus within the major;
+• coursework in specialized fields that may not be available at Mount Holyoke or the Five Colleges and are important to a student’s focus within the major;

 • preparation for researching and writing a senior thesis.

-All students are encouraged to consider, in consultation with their advisor, how study abroad could further their educational goals in the IR Program.
+All students are encouraged to consider, in consultation with their advisor, how study abroad could further their educational goals in the International Relations major.
 They should also discuss their plans with the staff of the McCulloch Center for Global Initiatives.

-All courses related to international relations taken abroad and successfully transferred for college credit are eligible to be used toward the IR major.
-Since no substitutions are allowed for the required courses in the major (20 credits) or for the 12 credits at the 300 level, a maximum of 8 credits may be transferred from abroad.
+All courses related to international relations taken abroad and successfully transferred for college credit are eligible to be used toward the IR major; but a maximum of 8 credits may count for the major, only 4 of which can be at the 300-level, and no substitutions are allowed for the required core courses.
+If a student wants to count a course as a 300-level course for the major, they must bring back the syllabus and demonstrate that the course had a significant writing component; the course number alone is not sufficient.
 Language courses do not count for the major unless they are advanced courses on a topic related to the student’s focus.
-If in doubt about a course’s appropriateness, the student should consult her advisor before enrolling in it.
-Upon completion of study abroad, she should complete the course approval form and submit it to her advisor for approval.
+If in doubt about a course’s appropriateness, the student should consult their advisor before enrolling in it.
+Upon completion of study abroad, the student should complete the course approval form and submit it to their advisor for their signature.
 Without this form, courses taken abroad will not be applied toward the student’s major.

 Summer Internships and Research Abroad